-Wearing a postpartum belly wrap is very helpful to fixing posture, and supporting your uterus.
-The belly wraps can not make your ab separation less, nor can it reduce fat on the abdominals.
+Wearing a postpartum belly wrap is very helpful in fixing posture, and supporting your uterus.
+The belly wraps can not make your ab separation less, nor can they reduce fat on the abdominals.
 Fixing posture is really important to healing your core overall, so there is a benefit to wrapping postpartum, BUT it will not completely eliminate the pooch.

-After 4 babies, I’ve figured out what works to heal the mommy tummy and finally start seeing your abs again.
+After 4 babies, I’ve figured out what works to heal the mommy’s tummy and finally start seeing your abs again.
 I also know the frustration when what has worked before, isn’t working anymore!
 I found this to be the case with my 4th.
-It took just a bit more effort this time, and tweaking my diet routine (probably because I’m older too!)
+It took just a bit more effort this time and tweaking my diet routine (probably because I’m older too!)

 Healing your core with specific exercises consistently: